 - The Board of Trade of the City of Mississauga

 - The Toronto Board of Trade

 - Institute of Chartered Accountants of Ontario

-Five directors are municipal members.
-Municipal members are identified from the following municipalities served by Pearson:
+Five directors are elected by our members from candidates nominated by Municipalities.
+The following municipalities served by Pearson nominate directors:

 - City of Toronto